 Module 1 – The UK Legal System and Employment Law

 This is a great unit for the complete beginner and a refresher to those with some knowledge of employment law and the principles of the English Legal System.
-As introduction module, module 1 will assess the mechanics of our complex legal system; it will introduce you to the world of common law, equity, primary and secondary legislation, the doctrine of precedent and the impact of European Law.
+As an introduction module, module 1 will assess the mechanics of our complex legal system; it will introduce you to the world of common law, equity, primary and secondary legislation, the doctrine of precedent and the impact of European Law.
 This will provide you with the foundation for studying further law courses and the remaining course.

 Module 2 – What is a Contract and why it is important

 The cornerstone of any employment contract is the ‘contract’ element.
 But apart from being an agreement in principle, in the eyes of the law, what is a contact?
 This module will dive into the formation of contracts which covers the i) offer, ii) acceptance and iii) consideration elements of the contract.
 Who can have a contract, what rights are implied into a contract, what is the difference between being full-time, part-time and agency?
 What is a subcontract?
-Finally, when you sign your name on a contract, what are you actually singing?
+Finally, when you sign your name on a contract, what are you actually signing?
 What rights do you have?
-What right are afforded to you?
+What rights are afforded to you?
 This is an exciting module and you will read a range of law which shapes the employment contract we all some to know today.